 Mean score of companies in the Apparel Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Lululemon Athletica reported total greenhouse gas emissions of approximately 1,200,000,000 kg CO2e, with emissions distributed across various scopes: 4,232,000 kg CO2e from Scope 1, 31,128,000 kg CO2e from Scope 2, and a significant 1,732,589,000 kg CO2e from Scope 3.
+In 2023, Lululemon Athletica reported total greenhouse gas emissions of approximately 1,736,000,000 kg CO2e across all scopes.
+This includes 4,232,000 kg CO2e from Scope 1, 32,000 kg CO2e from Scope 2 (market-based), and a significant 1,732,589,000 kg CO2e from Scope 3 emissions.
 The company has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its entire value chain by 2050.
-Lululemon has established near-term targets to reduce absolute Scope 1 and 2 emissions by 60% by 2030, using 2018 as the baseline year.
-Additionally, it aims to cut Scope 3 emissions from purchased goods and services and upstream transportation and distribution by 60% per unit of value added within the same timeframe.
-Long-term, the company targets a 90% reduction in absolute emissions across all scopes by 2050.
+Lululemon's near-term targets include a 60% reduction in absolute Scope 1 and 2 emissions by 2030, using 2018 as the baseline year.
+Additionally, the company plans to reduce Scope 3 emissions from purchased goods and services, as well as upstream transportation and distribution, by 60% per USD of value added within the same timeframe.
+Long-term, Lululemon aims for a 90% reduction in absolute emissions across all scopes by 2050.
 These commitments align with industry standards and reflect Lululemon's proactive approach to addressing climate change and reducing its carbon footprint.

 Access structured emissions data, company-specific emission factors, and source documents